MustangProtocol/mustang-docs/docs/user-docs/general.md

 :::tip
-**Liquity V1** was an immutable lending protocol that allowed users to take 0% interest loans on their ETH to receive $LUSD.
+**Liquity V1** was a lending protocol that allowed users to take 0% interest loans on their ETH to receive $LUSD.
 Over the past 4 years it proved itself resilient in a variety of market conditions.

 **Liquity V2** is the next iteration of borrowing, allowing users to set their own interest rate, and use more tokens as collateral.
 :::